When to change from puppy to adult food?

 What is the difference between puppy and adult food?

-On the other hand, and looking at the composition of the food in more detail, puppy food generally has more calories, since during the first months of a dog's and cat's life, calorie expenditure and energy requirements are greater.
-This is even more true for larger breeds.
+On the other hand, and making a more exhaustive analysis of the composition of the food, Puppy dog food, as a rule, has more calories Since during the first months of a dog's and cat's life, the caloric expenditure and energy levels required are greater, even more so for large breeds.

 It will also be important for them to incorporate a significant vitamin-mineral balance, as this will strengthen the immune system, promoting the protective barriers of the skin, hair, and mucous membranes.